-While television, cable and even radio are broadcasting as always, they are seeing reductions in affiliate revenues and in national and local advertising revenues.
+While television, cable and even radio are broadcasting as always, they are seeing significant reductions in their advertising revenues and in the fees paid by local channels to the networks for network programs.
 Local advertising is declining since local businesses are closed or suffering.
-Many of the most lucrative national broadcast and cable events from an ad sales perspective – such as sports, live events, new programs, etc. – have been canceled.
+Many of the most lucrative national broadcast and cable events from an ad sales perspective – such as sports, live events, new shows, etc. – have been canceled.
 And many companies that do advertise are holding back on product launches and advertising campaigns until the crisis is over.
 We do not know the full impact of these factors on ASCAP revenues, but we want to be transparent with our members about the economic trends that are emerging from this pandemic.

 Q: What is ASCAP doing to help members affected by this crisis?

-ASCAP and MusiCares® recently launched a series of free cyber support groups for music creators, meeting three times a week on Tuesday and Thursdays.
+ASCAP provided significant support for MusiCares®’s special coronavirus relief fund for songwriters and composers (www.musicares.org).
+Additionally, ASCAP and MusiCares® have launched a series of free cyber support groups for music creators, meeting three times a week on Tuesday and Thursdays.
 Visit the Wellness section of our Music Unites Us site for details.
 This is an extension of our ASCAP Member Wellness Program, a unique set of benefits including access to innovative services that support mental health, mindfulness, exercise and nutrition.
 Learn more at www.ascap.com/wellness.

 Our Global Member Services team is always available to assist members with more specific questions.
 Reach them at 1-800-95-ASCAP.